davidtys/ruby_curate_tumblr/README.md

 ### About reblog

-To reblog a post you need its reblog key
+To reblog a post you need its reblog key.

-You have to send a request to tumblr with the post tumblr and id You can use :
+You have to send a request to tumblr with the post tumblr and id.

+You can use :

 *CurateTumblr::Tumblr::ExtractLinks.get_reblog_key_from_reblog_url*